skrey/yellow-extensions/source/command/README.md

 You can build a static cache to speed up your website.
 Usually a page is first generated and then delivered to the browser.
 With a static cache files are directly delivered to the browser.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build cache`, you can optionally add a location.
 Build a new cache when needed.
 To clean the cache type following: `php yellow.php clean cache`.

-If you don't want that a page is cached, set `Build: exclude` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of a page.
+If you don't want that a page is built, set `Build: exclude` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of a page.

 ## Examples